-The scheme is not located within any Air Quality Management Areas (AQMA).
-The nearest air quality monitoring site to the scheme is located in Fort William, approximately 15km north of the scheme, which records local concentrations of Ozone (O3), Nitric oxide (NO2) and Nitrogen dioxide (NO).
-The levels at the time of the search were recorded as low (Air Quality Scotland).
+The scheme does not fall within any Air Quality Management Areas (AQMA) (Air Quality Scotland) and no Air Quality Monitoring Stations are located in the vicinity of works (Air Quality Scotland).
+The nearest air quality monitoring station is located in Fort William, approximately 18km north of the scheme (Air Quality Scotland).
 Pollution levels in the general vicinity of works are anticipated to be lower than those at the monitoring station in Fort William due to the remote nature of the scheme location.

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases within 1km of the scheme.
+No sites are registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases within 1km proximity of the scheme.

 Baseline air quality at the scheme location is likely to be primarily influenced by traffic along the A82 trunk road.
-Secondary sources are likely derived from day-to-day agricultural and urban activities.